-Surely you've seen the animal rights Facebook pages that trash "trophy hunters."
-You've read the countless comments suggesting awful things about someone standing over an exotic animal.
+Surely you've seen the animal rights Facebook pages that criticize "trophy hunters."
+You've read the countless comments suggesting unsavory things about someone standing over an exotic animal.

 As hunters, it's tough looking at one of those pages where we're so greatly outnumbered, knowing all of those people are missing a wide range of facts, only further fueling their own misinformed fury.

-But I truly think most Americans are sick of arguing and want nothing more than to be understood.
-And, as an outdoorsman who loves hunting and hates talking politics, I think it's time to finally address you, my vegan, anti-hunting friends.
+But I truly believe most Americans want nothing more than to be understood.
+And, as an outdoorsman who loves hunting and typically refrains from talking politics, I think it's time to finally address you, my vegan, anti-hunting friends.

 To the anti-hunters:

 I respect your intentions.
 You aren't wrong.
 Many animals live an unfair life.
 It's easy to eat a cheeseburger until you see where it came from.
 I get that.

 Throughout my life, I've learned the vast majority of people want to be the good guys.
 There's some force that drives all of us to do what we believe is right.
-And, with the information you're receiving, I think it would be hard for you to believe hunting isn't bad.
+And, with the information you're receiving, I think it would be hard for you to believe hunting isn't wrong.

 As for those who don't approve of hunting, I will say I can appreciate the commitment of a true vegan's stance.
 Though we differ in opinion, those of you who can abstain from all meat and dairy certainly deserve an ear.